opendataformat/Specification/Profile/README.md

 |:----|:---------------------|:---------------------------------------|:----------------------------|:--------------------|
 | 23  | variable description | Lengthier description of the variable. | //codeBook/dataDscr/var/txt | optional            |

-Table 2: Example for an optional constraint within the External\_OpenDF Profile.
+Table 2: Example for an optional constraint within the ODF Profile.

 ``` xml